 Work Becomes A Substance-Free Sanctuary

 A person’s job can also provide a substance-free sanctuary.
 For most people who have overcome alcohol addiction, the workplace is one of the few dependable places where distractions and chances for relapse do not exist.
-For the person who has an alcohol-friendly
+For the person who has an alcohol-friendly occupation such as food service or hospitality, this might be the perfect time for a career change.

 Work environments that capitalize in the latest trend of having a millennial-friendly atmosphere with beer fridges and company-sponsored happy hours should definitely be avoided.
 Otherwise, the person may struggle with the confidence of passing work hours without being tempted.